Naveena-1213/pizza-sales-analysis/README.md

 Identifying best-selling products to guide marketing and promotions Understanding category performance for inventory and supply planning Supporting strategic pricing and product mix decisions

+📁 Repository Structure
+pizza-sales-analysis/
+├── SQL/           # SQL scripts for data extraction and KPI analysis ├── Python/        # Jupyter notebooks and scripts for EDA and visuals ├── PowerBI/       # Power BI files and screenshots ├── images/        # Sample visuals and dashboard snapshots └── README.md

+🌟 Key Takeaways
+Strengthened end-to-end data analysis and business storytelling skills Practiced integrating multiple tools to build a cohesive business case Showcased the power of data-driven decisions to increase growth and efficiency

+🤝 Let's Connect
+I'm passionate about using data to drive business growth and tell impactful stories.
+📩 Connect with me on LinkedIn — let’s collaborate, discuss ideas, or exchange feedback!

+📄 License
+This project is open for learning and inspiration purposes.
+Feel free to explore and adapt!